June 10, 2019•

 Podcasting never took off the way video streaming did, but I don’t think it’s an issue.
-Spoken word historically loses to moving pictures in popularity, but more often then not wins in substance and depth.
+Spoken word historically loses to moving pictures in popularity, but more often than not wins in substance and depth.
 Not only this, but podcasts do not require the same level of focus and concentration as does, say, Youtube.
-You can’t really drive and watch Kurzgesagt, but you can drive and listen to Science Vs.
+You can’t really drive and watch

 Dev podcasts provide a great deal of information and an amazing learning experience.
 They also give a greater sense of community and feeling of belonging.
 Below is a list of podcasts that deal directly with software and web development.